 This toolkit makes it possible to follow up on the End Violence Solutions Summit held in Stockholm with a seminar, round table or conference together with local partners and Swedish partners such as: Save the Children Sweden, ECPAT, Change Attitude, World Childhood Foundation, UNICEF Sweden, Friends and the Ombudsman for Children in Sweden.
 A connecting exhibition with illustrations from Stina Wirsén with texts from Astrid Lindgren’s speech Never violence! is also available.

 Sweden was the first country to join the Global Partnership to End Violence Against Children as a pathfinding country under Agenda 2030, goal 16, target 16.2.
 These countries demonstrate successful solutions to eliminate violence against children in different environments, from family settings to society at large.
 The Swedish government hosted the first Solutions Summit of the Global Partnership in Stockholm, on 14–15 February 2018.

-2019 marks 30 years since the adoption of the UN Convention on the Rights of the Child at the General Assembly in New York.
+2019 marked 30 years since the adoption of the UN Convention on the Rights of the Child at the General Assembly in New York.
 It also marked 40 years since Sweden adopted the law on prohibition of corporal punishment in all settings, including the home of children.

 – An overview of the exhibition with illustrations from Stina Wirsén with texts from Astrid Lindgren’s speech Never violence!

 (Large prints: 1400 x 700 mm.
 Small prints: 700 x 700 mm.)

 Cotton tote bags can be ordered from the Swedish Institute, kindly contact Emma Jansson.

 Swedish embassies and consulates may apply for financial support of maximum SEK 40,000 for travel costs and remuneration for Swedish guest speaker(s).